No, this trope isn't about people named after rock stars

 - Sailor Moon's villains are frequently named after minerals or jewels, with varying obscurity.
-This began with the first-season villains, who are in fact named exclusively for green-colored jewels and minerals.
+In The Nineties anime, the first-season villains in the DiC dub were named exclusively for green-colored jewels and minerals.

 - In Shaman King, several of the Native American shamans are named after metals: Silva (silver), Goldva, Kalim (from kalium, the German word for potassium), Nichrome (who has a brother named Chrome), Bron (bronze), Rutherfor (rutherfordium), and Zinc.

 - In Tsukihime, the Meido twins are named Hisui (Jade) and Kohaku (Amber).